Aiven-Open/klaw-docs/docs/docs/howto/topics/Promote-a-topic.rst

-Promote A Topic
+Promote a Topic
 ===============
-Promotion is one of the core tenants of Klaw and allows better governance, administration and control of topics.
+Promotion is one of the core tenants of Klaw and allows better governance, administration, and control of topics.
 It ensures a topic can be created in the lowest environment and then promoted to higher environments as required.